 Smooth a thin layer of the honey onto your skin and leave for at least 15 minutes for best results.

 Manuka honey has stronger antibacterial properties than any other kind of honey.

 Both manuka honey and regular honey are high in sugar, so they are best eaten as a natural replacement for refined white sugar wherever possible, rather than added as an extra to your diet.

 The MGO rating of manuka honey refers to the amount of MGO that the honey contains.
 The higher the number the more MGO it contains.

 You may sometimes see a UMF factor referred to when talking about manuka honey.

 This is another way to measure the MGO levels.
 At Holland & Barrett we only use the MGO rating.

-Use it as an alternative to artificial sweeteners or sugar
+Use this New Zealand honey as an alternative to artificial sweeteners or sugar

-It can also be used to soothe the discomfort of sore throats: simply dissolve a spoonful in a cup of warm water and sip
+Manuka honey can help ease the discomfort of sore throats.
+Simply dissolve one spoonful in a cup of warm water and sip

-Alternatively, drizzle it over your morning oats and eat with Greek yoghurt and berries
+Alternatively, swirl it over your morning oats or enjoy with fruit and Greek yoghurt